-The offers, sales and issuances of the securities described in paragraph (2) above were deemed to be exempt from registration under the Securities Act in reliance on Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under Rule 701, except for the issuance of 285,804 profits interest units issued to a former employee and accredited investor within the meaning of Rule 501 of Regulation D under the Securities Act, which issuance was deemed to be exempt from registration under the Securities Act in reliance on Section 4(a)(2) of the Securities Act.
+The offers, sales and issuances of the securities described in paragraphs (2) and (5) above were deemed to be exempt from registration under the Securities Act in reliance on Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under Rule 701, except for the issuance of 285,804 profits interest units issued to a former employee and accredited investor within the meaning of Rule 501 of Regulation D under the Securities Act, which issuance was deemed to be exempt from registration under the Securities Act in reliance on Section 4(a)(2) of the Securities Act.
 The recipients of such securities were the Registrant's employees, directors or consultants.
 The recipients of the securities described in paragraph (2) received the securities under the Registrant's Amended and Restated Profits Interest Plan.
+The recipients of the securities described in paragraph (5) received the securities under the Registrant's 2020 Equity Incentive Plan.
 Appropriate legends were affixed to the securities issued in these transactions.
 Each of the recipients of securities in these transactions had adequate access, through employment, business or other relationships, to information about the Registrant.